mrbooshehri/my_devops-journey/docker/README.md

 The recommended way to persist data in containers is using volumes.
 You create a volume, then you create a container, and mount the volume into it.
-If you delete the container the volume and its data still exist and available.
+If you delete the container the volume and its data still exist and availabel.

-By defualt all files created inside a container are stored on a writable container layer which means:
+By default all files created inside a container are stored on a writable container layer which means:

-* The data doesn't presist when the container no longer exist, and it can be difficult to get data out of the container if another proccess needs it
+* The data doesn't persist when the container no longer exist, and it can be difficult to get data out of the container if another process needs it
 * The writable 	layer is tightly coupled to the host machine where the container is running.
 You can't easily move the data somewhere else
-* Writing into a container's storage layer requier a storage driver to manage the filesystem.
-This extra abstraction reduce the performance as compared to using data volumes, which wirte directly to the host filesystem
+* Writing into a container's storage layer require a storage driver to manage the filesystem.
+This extra abstraction reduce the performance as compared to using data volumes, which write directly to the host filesystem

 Docker has two options for containers to store files in the host